 The mean carbon stock in the wetland soils above specific known time horizons will be estimated based on field measurements at fixed locations.
-Cesium analysis of cores will be used to establish baseline soil carbon stock, while feldspar marker horizons will be used to monitor soil carbon stock through the project lifetime.
-The number of sampling plots should ensure that they adequately represent the area being measured.
-The T-PLOTS tool module can be helpful in this regard by providing an estimate of the number of plots needed for monitoring changes in carbon pools at a desired precision level based on the variance of previously collected data.
+Cesium137 analysis of cores will be used to establish baseline soil carbon stock, while feldspar marker horizons will be used to monitor soil carbon stock through the project lifetime.
+The number of sampling plots should ensure that they adequately represent the area being measured by utilizing module T-PLOTS.